jesslns/CV/README.md

 ## Jessica Ngai Sui Leung

-A former water engineer who aspires to be a full stack developer and is enrolled in London's leading software development bootcamp.
-I have participated in a range of master planning projects as a team and performed data analysis individually.
-As a water engineer, I have enjoyed formulating environmental strategies, but the use of modelling packages do not give me the same sense of satisfaction if I were the person who develop the programme.
+A highly-motivated individual backed with strong analytical and problem solving skills aspires to be a full stack developer.
+During my study at university, I enjoyed writing numerical models to study various environmental processes very much.
+It is very satisfying to see complicated processes being solved in a quick and tidy fashion.
+After graduation, I became an environmental consultant.
+I participated in a range of master planning projects and perform flood risk analysis regularly.
+Although I enjoyed solving environmental problems and performing data analysis, the use of commercial modelling packages do not give me the same sense of satisfaction as if I were the person who develop them.

+In one occassion, my friend showed me his side project: a climbing-related web app, and sparked my interest in software development.
+Since then, I started learning coding on codecademy and learnt the basic of web app development on coursera.
+After 2 months of self-teaching, I have decided that I would like change my career and was enrolled in London's leading software development bootcamp.

 Upon completing Makers Academy bootcamp, I will be equipped with software engineering skills that can combine with my creativity in developing solutions to tricky problems.